 Does boredom come up?

-Yes, of course boredom does come up for some people and we have suggestions to handle boredom if it does occur.
+Yes, of course, boredom comes up for some people and we have suggestions to handle boredom if it occurs.
 Boredom can be quite informative, educational, and even helpful if a person does not resist it or fight with it.
 The key is to allow it to be there and it won’t last overly long.
 There are also many exercises and processes that one can do on solo that are quite productive.

-Yes, a solo is not the same as a hard core vision quest where one fasts with no water, no food, and no sleep for a number of days.
-On a solo you can eat small amounts of food if you are hypoglycemic or have other conditions that require some medication or substance.
+Yes, a solo is not the same as a hard core vision quest where one fasts with no water, no food, and no sleep for several days.
+On a solo, you can eat small amounts of food if you are hypoglycemic or have other conditions that require some medication or substance.

 What if there are insects or bad weather when I am on solo?